eliudio/eliud_core/README.md

 |Thoma5  |Profile of Thomas.
 Uner construction|In development                                                              | In development                                                                             | [https://thoma5.com](https://thoma5.com)              |

 ## eliud cookbook
-In this cookbook we assume you're building an app for web, android and ios.
+In this cookbook we will create a new app from scratch.
+We assume you're building an app for web, android and ios.
 Skip what doesn't apply to you.

 ### preparations
 #### 1. decide on the following